about the process

 liz chun

-Writer and show-creator, Liz Chun brings her extensive experience in writing that you may know from Madagascar: A Little Wild, DreamWorks' The Bad Guys series, Trollstopia as well as being the creator, writer and voice actress in (Not) Hero.
-Liz co-writes the issues along with Slavik and Jack and brings a new perspective and absurdist humor to ensure our world stays as unique and true to the source material as possible while introducing fresh ideas to keep the plot exciting and twisting.
+Consultant, writer and show-creator, Liz Chun brings her extensive experience from projects that you may know like Madagascar: A Little Wild, DreamWorks' The Bad Guys series, Trollstopia as well as being the creator, writer and voice actress in (Not) Hero.
+Liz co-develops and consults on writing and dialogue for the issues along with Slavik and Jack and brings a new perspective and absurdist humor to ensure our world stays as unique and true to the source material as possible while introducing fresh ideas to keep the plot exciting and twisting.

 ...